saces/SCGIPublisher/README.md

 ## How to build

 - Adjust the paths to freenet.jar and freenet-ext.jar in build.xml
+  just use the ones in your freenet install folder
 - run ant

 ## how to use